On the day of the MOT test

 - Make sure your vehicle is presented in a hygienic state and free from any unhygienic matter such as used tissues, gloves or wipes

-- There is no set rules for the underside of the vehicle to be washed before a vehicle test but in line with law, the examiner may refuse to conduct the test if the exterior of the vehicle, or any other motor vehicle with it, or any part of or any equipment of the vehicle is so dirty it makes it unreasonably difficult for the inspection to be carried out
+- There are no set rules for the underside of the vehicle to be washed before a vehicle test but in line with law, the examiner may refuse to conduct the test if the exterior of the vehicle or any other motor vehicle with it, or any equipment of the vehicle is so dirty it makes it unreasonably difficult for the inspection to be carried out

 - When presenting the vehicle for test, you should come alone - do not bring pets, children or anyone else with you

-- You will have to exit the vehicle before it enters the test hall and our staff will take the vehicle through the full test
+- You will have to exit the vehicle before it enters the test hall and Driver & Vehicle Agency (DVA) staff will take the vehicle through the full test

 - If you are unable to exit the vehicle, call Driver & Vehicle Agency - vehicle test booking, so that other arrangements can be made